artcuddy/project4-cocktail-nerd/README.md

 ## Select Cocktails by Spirit Category

-* To see all cocktails by spirit on a paginated page click the by Spirit menu in the navbar
+* To see all cocktails by spirit on a paginated page click the by Spirit menu in the navbar and select the spirit category
 <br>
 <img src="documentation/readme_images/screenshots/navbar/dropdown-nav-menu.webp">

-* All cocktails by spirit category
+* All cocktails by spirit category this one displays all the Whiskey Cocktails
 <br>
 <img src="documentation/readme_images/screenshots/category.webp">

 ## Search results

 * Enter a search word in the search box and click enter the search results will be displayed on the search results page

+* The search is performed on the Title & the Ingredients fields
 <br>
 <img src="documentation/readme_images/screenshots/search-results.webp">